dbdr/robber/README.md

  - Provide an option for formatting, to either produce the most compact (but hard to read) code, or to format it as nicely as possible (probably using cargo fmt).
- - Strip out attributes irrelevant for execution, like #[allow] and #[doc] generated from /// comments.

 ## Installation and usage